Gatsby FuncJam 21

 pageViews for the Groovy

-Analytics site and plot the lat/lng locations on the 3D Globe using Gatsby Functions, I fear that the rate limits will
+Analytics site and plot the lat/lng locations on the 3D Globe using Gatsby Serverless Functions, I fear that the rate

-soon cap out and the request would fail.
-Instead, I'll be using the power of Gatsby to hit the Google Analytics API at
+limits will soon cap out and the request would fail.
+Instead, I'll be using the power of Gatsby to hit the Google

-build time...
-It's kinda weird to request data at build time and pump it into a 3D globe because part of the reason
+Analytics API at build time...
+It's kinda weird to request data at build time and pump it into a 3D globe because part

-static data is so cool is because it's baked right into the page, meaning your site is blazing fast, SEO friendly and
+of the reason static data is so cool is because it's baked right into the page, meaning your site is blazing fast, SEO

-on a Three.js globe... but, Gatsby if nothing else is totally flexible so why not eh?!
+geographical locations on a three.js globe... but, Gatsby if nothing else is totally flexible so why not eh?!

 There's a problem though....
 This is FuncJam and sourcing data at build time using